-The Council is charged with maintaining peace between the constituent nation-states, and with identifying The Seven Voices amongst the populace.
+The Council is charged with maintaining peace between the constituent nation-states.
+During Interregnums, it is also responsible for identifying The Seven Voices amongst the populace.
 The Seven Voices, according to legend, are the seven individuals who will “sing” the next iteration of reality into existence.

 Yes, sing.
 Whatever that means.